stevendaye/slack-clone/README.md

 - **Broadcast messages into channels**: Users can send broadcast messages within channels, using Convex for real-time broadcasting.
 - **Send files & Media**: File and media sharing within messages, supported by Next.js for handling uploads and TailwindCSS for styling.
 - **Add Emoji reaction to messages**: Emoji reactions are added to messages, enhancing user interaction, with Schadcn UI ensuring a consistent design.

+After deploying the Slack clone, the application successfully demonstrated seamless real-time communication and collaboration features.
+The integration of Next.js, Convex, and TypeScript ensured a robust and maintainable codebase, while TailwindCSS and Schadcn UI provided a sleek and user-friendly interface.
+Users can now effortlessly manage workspaces, channels, and messages, enjoying a rich set of features akin to Slack.
+This project highlights the potential of modern web technologies to create dynamic and interactive applications.